Harald-U/PWA/README.md

   memory: 128MB
   random-route: false
 ```
-Change <YourInitialHere> to your own initials.
-This name must be unique.
+Change `<YourInitialHere>` to your own initials.
+This name must be unique hence the initials.
 Be careful: YAML (Yet Another Markup Language) is very specific with indents, dashes (-),  and spaces.
-Do not chage the overall structure of the file!
+Do not change the overall structure of the file!
 Save it and then push the app to the IBM Cloud with:

 ```
 $ ibmcloud app push